 6. Take advantage of the break in routine to build better work habits

 One of the most undervalued benefits of taking time off is that it allows you to see your workday with fresh eyes.

-“[A good vacation] pulls you back a little bit, from the day-to-day grind,” says Amanda Crowell, a cognitive psychologist and coach.
+“[A good vacation] pulls you back a little bit, from the day-to-day grind,” says cognitive psychologist Amanda Crowell.

 “It allows you to say: ‘Am I balancing my time the way my values dictate that I should?
 Am I spending enough time with my kids?
 Am I getting enough sleep?’
 It allows you the space to make plans to do something differently.”

 While you’re getting back into the swing of things, be conscious of your “usual” actions.
 Use a simple piece of paper to track what you’re doing, when, and why (i.e. what triggered you).
-Or, use RescueTime to track your actions and alert you when you’re spending too much time on them.
+Or, use RescueTime to track your time on digital devices and alert you when you’re getting distracted.

 How do you alleviate the stress of coming back to work after a holiday?
-Let us know in the comments below or on Twitter.
+Let us know on Twitter.